robinraj2828/JavaScript_Calculator/README.md

 ## HTML:
 We start with the HTML code.

 The HTML code consists of a div with a class **calculator**. inside the calculator, we have two main divs.
-The first is the *container* div and the second is the *buttons* div.
+The first is the *display* div and the second is the *buttons* div.

-The *container* div consists of an *input* element with the type text.
+The *display* div consists of an *input* element with the type text.
 We set the *placeholder* to zero. inside buttons, we have 18 different buttons.
 They are numbers from 0 to 9, *AC* and *DEL* button, 4 basic operators, an equal to button and a decimal button.
 For all the buttons except AC, DEL and equal we assign a class called input-button.

 ## CSS:
 Now let us stylesheet this calculator using CSS.